unfoldingWord/uw-content-validation/src/core/tn-tsv-table-text-check.md

-## TSV Table Text Check Sandbox
+## TN TSV Table Text Check Sandbox

-This function checks the given block of TSV table lines for typical formatting errors.
+This function checks the given block of TranslationNote TSV table lines for typical formatting errors.

 It returns a list of success messages and a list of notice components.
 (There is always a priority number in the range 0..999 and the main message string, as well as other helpful details as relevant.)